tangyuhao/Algorithms/README.md

   - test whether a string can be formed by two other strings
   - wordBreak problem
   - matrixMultiply min operation problem
+  - calculate one pattern's times which appear as a subsequence of a text